github/docs/content/osmand/widgets/info-widgets.md

 An application should choose a frame rate that it can consistently maintain.
 The default value is 60 frames per second. _* <br>

 It has three states <br>
-* Show – allows user to see FPS debug info widget on the map <br>
+* {% data variables.android-values.shared_string_show %} – allows user to see Altitude widget on the map <br>
-* Hide – allows user to hide FPS debug info widget from the map <br>
+* {% data variables.android-values.rendering_category_hide %} – allows user to hide Altitude widget from the map <br>
-* Collapse – allows user to see FPS debug info widget on the map and hide it when it is not used <br>
+* {% data variables.android-values.shared_string_collapse %} – allows user to see Altitude widget on the map and hide it when it is not used <br>

 User could find FPS debug info widget in Configure screen menu <br>